Hieu12319/capstoneCars/README.md

 - Users can create a car for sell.
 - Users can edit the car for sell.
 - Users can see a list of cars for sale.
-- Users can see all cars for sale.
 - Users can delete a car for sale.

 # Technology used